Aimeedeer/coconut-report/content/posts/test-and-open-an-issue.md

 ## Find and Report the Issue

-I opened browser inspect to see request activities from the console.
+I opened the browser inspecter to see request activities from the console.
-To be clear, I use Brave as default and sometimes use Firefox.
+I use Brave by default and sometimes use Firefox.

-The browser console showed me one or two failures, and they were shown on previous
+The browser console showed me one or two failures.
+Some appeared in previous
 [Utterances issues](https://github.com/utterance/utterances/issues)
 -- official issues are helpful
--- which are not my case.
+-- but were unrelated to my case.

-My test diagnosed a 403 request issue, and I couldn't solve it on my own.
+My testing diagnosed a 403 request issue, and I couldn't solve it on my own.
 So I reported to Utterances official, expecting they can help.
-My issue track is:
+My issue is:
 [HTTP/2 403 Forbidden when posting comment](https://github.com/utterance/utterances/issues/418).

 By reporting the issue,